t4w4n3/kotlin-gradle-hexa-multi-modules/hexagonale-architecture.md

 ## Ports

+### Primary Ports

-Ports are interfaces implemented by Usecases.
+Primary ports are interfaces implemented by usecases.

 They are used by the primary adapters to access the usecases from the domain layer.

+They belong to the domain layer.

+### Secondary Ports

+Secondary ports are interfaces implemented by secondary adapters from the infrastructure layer.

+They are used by the usecases to access the secondary adapters.

 They belong to the domain layer.